wakamori-k/SwiftUIConcurrency/README.md

 ## SwiftUIConcurrency
-A sample of Swift Concurrency on SwiftUI
+An example of Swift Concurrency on SwiftUI.
+The example shows differences between the traditional approach (Completion handler) and the novel approach (Concurrency) to implement an asynchronous function.